 When the stock market falls for a prolonged period of time, usually losing the value of 20% or more over a period of at least two months, investors call this a "bear market."
 Investors measure the market's decline by looking at the percent decrease in the stock price of multiple market indexes, including the Dow Jones Industrial Average (DJIA) and Standard & Poor's 500 (S&P 500).

 Investor pessimism causes an increased sell-off of stocks, which reinforces the downward direction of the market.

-A bear market is the inverse, or opposite, of a bull market, in which stock prices persistently head upwards.
+- A bear market is the inverse or opposite of a bull market, in which stock prices move upward.

 What Drives a Bear Market?